ntoll/ntoll.github.io/article/why-computers-4/index.md

 Since the rules in the "what to do next" table are logical, they can be represented by the sorts of electrical circuitry described in the previous post.
-Such circuitry recieves input signals from the components in the head, and controls other components such as the motors that control the tape.
+Such circuitry receives input signals from the components in the head, and controls other components such as the motors that control the tape.

 For this machine to do anything meaningful, someone will have carefully